It’s a big year for Ryan Harrison.

 There’s a new urgency and confidence to Ryan Harrison.

-He made another semi final appearance on the grass at the Eastbourne International in June, alongside doubles partner Nicholas Monroe in June.
+He made another semi final appearance in June, on the grass at the Eastbourne International, alongside doubles partner Nicholas Monroe.
 And with a Davis Cup Semi Final in the diary, you can’t help but feel he’s on the up.

 The right-hander is now looking beyond the huge expectations that were thrust upon him as a young pro—arguably too early in his fledgling career.
 Today we see a more considered player.
 But make no mistake, that spark, passion and on-court aggression is still there for all to see.